 Middle Ages, History of the Medieval Mediterranean, Christian-Muslim-Jewish Relations, Medieval Europe and the Islamic World

-I am a historian of the early and central Middle Ages, particularly interested in inter-cultural and inter-religious relations within the Mediterranean Sea region.
-My book manuscript, Between Three Worlds: Communication Networks among Sicily and her Neighbors in the Middle Ages, explores the intercultural relationships between Greek Christians, Muslims, and Latin Christians in the central Mediterranean through analysis of communications and travel that occurred to and from the island of Sicily.
+I am a historian of the early and central Middle Ages, particularly interested in intercultural and interreligious relationships within the Mediterranean Sea region.
+My book, Where Three Worlds Met: Sicily in the Early Medieval Mediterranean (Cornell University Press, 2017) (https://www.cornellpress.cornell.edu/book/9781501704642/where-three-worlds-met/) explores the intercultural relationships between Greek Christians, Muslims, and Latin Christians in the central Mediterranean through analysis of communications and travel that occurred to and from the island of Sicily.
 Governed at various times by Greeks, Muslims, and Latins, Sicily was a locus of both contention and communication across the Middle Ages.
 By understanding the types, reasons, and destinations of travel that took place between Sicily and other regions, we understand more fully the interconnectedness of the Muslim and Christian worlds of the medieval period.
-At the same time, this manuscript asks historians to reconsider the periodization of Sicily’s history, which has traditionally been separated into Byzantine, Muslim, and Norman periods for study and analysis.
+At the same time, the book asks historians to reconsider the periodization of Sicily’s history, which has traditionally been separated into Byzantine, Muslim, and Norman periods for study and analysis.
 By looking across these periods, and thinking about political conquest as a point of union rather than division, I argue that Muslim-Christian interaction and exchange has been a primary constructive element in the history of medieval Sicily and the central Mediterranean.
-I am also currently developing my second major research project on family history within medieval Muslim minority communities in Christian Europe.

 Philip Gleason Prize, Department of History, University of Notre Dame, for Best Completed Dissertation of the Year

 Frederic C. Lane Dissertation Grant, Medieval Academy of America